StarterInc/StackGen/README.md

 #### Step 3: Access the Running Application

-Once launched, your new Starter Ignite application is ready to serve JSON data from then RESTful endpoints that were defined in the OpenAPI schema.
+Once launched, your new Starter StackGen application is ready to serve JSON data from then RESTful endpoints that were defined in the OpenAPI schema.

 1. Open a browser: [http://localhost:8080](http://localhost:8080)
 2. Verify that the RESTful endpoints match your expectations from the input file
-3. If there are problems with your REST api, you can easily fix the OpenAPI schema and then re-run the Ignite generation script.
+3. If there are problems with your REST api, you can easily fix the OpenAPI schema and then re-run the StackGen generation script.

 Now is the time to correct any obvious errors in the Schema as it will speed up further development the more complete and correct your underlying application is.